-University of Maryland Health Partners covers certain OTC products.
-These are listed on our website at www.UMHealthParnters.com in For Providers section, navigate to Pharmacy, then Drug List (Formulary) Updates, then Over-the Counter (OTC) Drug List.
+CareFirst BlueCross BlueShield Community Health Plan Maryland covers certain Over-the-Counter (OTC) products.
+These are listed on our website at www.carefirstchpmd.com in For Providers section, navigate to Pharmacy, then Drug List (Formulary) Updates, then Over-the Counter (OTC) Drug List.

-Injectibles and Non-Formulary Medications Requiring Prior-Authorization
+Injectables and Non-Formulary Medications Requiring Prior-Authorization